 Send these cards when you haven’t been in contact for a while.
 Handwritten notes don’t seem as special if people receive them too often.
 A handwritten note that comes out of the blue is much more impactful.

 Handwritten notes are an effective marketing tool because they cut through the communication clutter of the digital world.
 They increase goodwill towards your organization.
-However, handwritten notes are one type of marketing that don’t require a hard sell.
+However, handwritten notes are one type of marketing that doesn’t require a hard sell.

 Many business owners feel nervous about how their handwritten notes will look.
 They appreciate the uniformity of typed correspondence and stress about getting handwritten notes wrong.
 However, typed text looks cold and impersonal.
 The imperfections in handwriting are charming.
 Handwriting adds a personal touch, which forges the connection that builds customer loyalty and boosts retention.